fallen-icarus/cardano-loans/README.md

 2. The UTxO input must have either an `AskDatum` or an `OfferDatum`.
 3. At least one Active token must be minted in the transaction.

-The check for the Active token can be used by the validator as a proxy for whether or not the minting policy was executed properly in the transaction.
+The check for the Active token is used by the validator as a proxy for whether or not the minting policy was executed properly in the transaction.
 The only way to mint an Active token is with the proper usage of the minting policy.
 The minting policy will check the validity of the inputs.

 ###### Minting Policy Checks